(1982, 1983, 1984)

 During my tenure as President of FPCBP, the focus of our direct involvement with the Luso-Canadian business community was to help its members find ways to further grow and integrate within the mainstream Canadian business community, while protecting its unique interests from external factors.
 In terms of accomplishments, the highlight was a paid study, initiated and overseen by FPCBP, that assessed the impact of an amendment to the Consumers and Commercial Act being proposed by the Government of Ontario.
 The study concluded that the amendment, if it were to become law, would have had a very negative impact on the small business community, as this proposal would prevent its members from having any contact with clients who owed them money.
 FPCBP formally submitted this study to the Minister of Consumers and Commercial Relations at Queen’s Park and ultimately the amendment was rejected.
 While FPCBP can not take full credit for the outcome, its contribution was highly valued and there is no doubt that it influenced a decision that not only helped protect the Portuguese Canadian Business community, but also the small business community at large.

-FRANK ALVAREZ, John F. Santos, Irene Faria, Rosa Duarte, Luis Jeronimo, John F. Santos, Armindo Silva, Manuel Ricardo, Fernando D. Costa, Jaime Nascimento
+FRANK ALVAREZ, John F. Santos, Irene Faria, Rosa Duarte, Luis Jeronimo, Armindo Silva, Manuel Ricardo, Fernando Dias Costa, Jaime Nascimento

-FRANK ALVAREZ, Manuel Alves, Fernando D. Costa, Irene Faria, Rosa Duarte, Luis Jeronimo, Idalina Leandro, Joe Lobo, Nellie Pedro, John F. Santos, Armindo Silva, Maria Skultety, Luis Arruda
+FRANK ALVAREZ, Manuel Alves, Fernando Dias Costa, Irene Faria, Rosa Duarte, Luis Jeronimo, Idalina Leandro, Joe Lobo, Nellie Pedro, John F. Santos, Armindo Silva, Maria Skultety, Luis Arruda

 Since she was 14 years old, Nellie has dedicated thousands of hours to many community organizations – often taking a leadership role.
 She was a member of the United Way Board of Trustees and chair of the Portuguese Coalition for Better Education.
 A founding member of the Canada Portugal Chamber of Commerce and Industry, Nellie has also been a public school trustee and a provincial Liberal candidate.
 The first woman to serve as president of the FPCBP, she obtained a certificate in radio and television arts from Ryerson Polytechnic University.
 Currently, Nellie and her husband are partners of CPTV Productions and Gente da Nossa Inc. In 1993, Nellie was awarded the Canada 125th Anniversary Commemorative Medal for service to the community.
 She came to Canada from Portugal in 1970 and she and husband Cesar Pedro have one son.

-NELLIE PEDRO, Mario Ervalho, Idalina Leandro, Victor Sousa, Victor Rosa, Connie Vieira, Agnelo de Costa, Alberto Pereira, Anibal Luis, Arnaldo Santos, Emmanuel Goulart, Judge Lamartine Silva
+NELLIE PEDRO, Mario Ervalho, Idalina Leandro, Victor Sousa, Victor Rosa, Connie Vieira, Agnelo de Costa, Alberto Pereira, Anibal Luis, Arnold Santos, Emmanuel Goulart, Judge Lamartine Silva

 (1991, 1992, 1995)